ppeetteerrs/obsidian-zola/README.md

 - If you have any feature request, do post an issue also.
 However, please this repo is intended as a one-file setup.
 Advanced features / detailed configurability will not be supported unless it is wanted by most users.
 However, I can provide help for you to implement a fork that suits your needs 🥂.

 # Example Site

+> Do not copy `netlify.toml` from example site, it is unstable.
+Please reference from `netlify.example.toml`.

 The [example site](https://peteryuen.netlify.app/) shows the capabilities of `obsidian-zola`.
 Note that the example site uses the `dev` branch of `obsidian-zola`.
 If you see features that are available in the example site but are not available in the main branch yet, consider trying out the `dev` (unstable) branch.
 Exact method can be referenced from the [example repo's](https://github.com/ppeetteerrs/obsidian-pkm) `netlify.toml`.

 # Features